dylan-lang/opendylan/documentation/library-reference/source/lid.rst

     C-Libraries: *c-lib-files*

-Identifies one or more C libraries to be included in the link phase when building the *.DLL* or *.EXE* for the library.
+Identifies one or more C libraries to be included in the link phase when building the binary for the library.
 Paths to search for libraries can also be added with this keyword.
-Arbitrary linker options can not be specified using this keyword.
+Arbitrary linker options cannot be specified using this keyword.

-On Windows, this value for this keyword is passed directly to the linker.
+On Windows, the value for this keyword is passed directly to the linker.
 However, on Unix and macOS, the requirements are a bit more stringent and the arguments should be passed one per line and be one of the following:

 ``-L path``:
-  Add a path to the search path for shared libraries.
+  Add *path* to the search path for shared libraries.

 ``-llibrary``:
   Link against the specified shared library.
 This should be either in the